-To ensure that all types within a Project description are declared before they are used, a Consistency check can be performed (selected by using the right mouse button, when the project icon is selected).
+To ensure that all types within a Project description are declared before they are used, a Consistency check can be performed (selected by using the right mouse button).

 The result of the Consistency check is automatically displayed in the form of a dialogue box indicating OK, or by providing a list of errors.